-Synthetic Indigo needs caustic (bleach) and hydrosulfite (a toxic substance), creating millions of gallons of waste water in the dyeing process.
+The real problem with modern day indigo dyeing is the process of dyeing with synthetic Indigo.
+Synthetic Indigo requires caustic (bleach) and hydrosulfite (a toxic substance), which creates millions of gallons of waste water globally in the dyeing process.

 These are then washed away into to nature causing detrimental environmental impacts.

-Today, less than 30% of the World's denim Mills use "pre-reduced " indigo which is the most sustainable dyestuff on the market, which requires little to no water and eliminates the wastewater and sludge that powdered indigo creates.
+Today, only 30% of the World's denim Mills use "pre-reduced " indigo which is the most sustainable dyestuff on the market, which requires little to no water and eliminates the wastewater and sludge that powdered indigo creates.

 San Francisco biotech firm Tinctorium believes that the answer to synthetic indigo is genetically engineered bacteria to mirror the way the Japanese indigo plant, Polygonum Tinctorium, makes and holds its color.
 The microbial fermentation process can save 100 tonnes of petroleum and 10 tonnes of toxic chemicals per tonne of product.
 Pili's process uses about 5x less water and 10x less energy because microbes work at room temperature!